Scan time: 2-3 minutes / Read time: 3-5 minutes

 weekend gigs with a band that never paid the same twice,

-a decade of months that swung from plenty to almost broke.
+ten years of months that swung from plenty to almost broke.

 🔭 Step 2 — Write your point-of-view statement